 Once the campaign creatives were ready and key messages agreed on, the councils were asked to promote these via their free channels – Twitter, Facebook, Instagram and LinkedIn (the latter to encourage the support of businesses as well as for recruitment) and also their email newsletters to residents.

 A few councils had small budgets for paid-for digital advertising and social media boosts which CAN facilitated in the same way we run our Citizen Reach campaigns – to get the greatest and most targeted reach for the best value.
 In London, out-of-home media owners Ocean Outdoor, JC Decaux and Clear Channel donated ad space free.

 The tech from our public sector advertising network was used to run the campaigns in advertising space on our council partner websites in the regions, with a click-through to the appropriate job websites set up by Proud to Care London and West Midlands Employers.
 We also set up retargeting, so when someone landed on one of the recruitment sites and then moved on, they’d be nudged back by another ad reminding them they’d shown an interest.

 Key campaign statistics

 Given that these social care recruitment campaigns were hastily rolled out at a difficult time, without a well-researched plan and on channels decided by necessity rather than design, the results were impressive.
 And a brief evaluation of them can teach us a few lessons for the future.

 The stats below are taken from 10 April to 29 May 2020.

 Based on overall impressions across all channels, we estimate that 52% of the population in the West Midlands and 29% of the population in Greater London were exposed to the campaign across the mix of channels used.

 Across the two regions, more than 50,000 people took a look at the recruitment websites during the campaigns.
 More than one-sixth of these was under 34 – a good legacy for the future.

-There were almost 3,000 applications were passed on to councils for shortlist and interview: 1,971 across London and 831 in the West Midlands.
+Just over 3,000 applications were passed on to councils for shortlist and interview: 1,971 across London and 1.042 in the West Midlands.